Board of Directors Bylaws and Nominations

 - Please see here for the nomination form in French.

-In accordance with the by-laws of the Canadian Golf Superintendents Association, Article VII, please accept this memo as notice of the acceptance of nominations for positions on the CGSA Board of Directors for consideration at the Annual General Meeting which will be held virtually in March 2021.
+In accordance with the by-laws of the Canadian Golf Superintendents Association, Article VII, please accept this memo as notice of the acceptance of nominations for positions on the CGSA Board of Directors for consideration at the Annual General Meeting which will be held in January 2022.

 Please note the following: